Skip to main content

 • Cleans exhibit glass, rockwork, filtration, and behind-the-scenes areas.

-• Maintains a clean and organized area to facilitate a presentable and safe environment for work and behind the scenes tours.
+• Maintains a clean and organized area to facilitate a professional and safe environment for work and behind the scenes tours.

-• Adheres to all established safety protocols (fire, OSHA, diving, etc.) and reports unsafe conditions to the supervising Aquarist, Asst.
-Curator, or Curator.
+• Adheres to all established safety protocols (fire, OSHA, diving, etc.) and reports unsafe conditions to the supervising Aquarist, Manager, Asst.
+Curator.

 • Assists in record-keeping and occasional special projects as requested.